industrial-edge/notifier-api/docs/Installation.md

 }
 ```

-In this example, the application will authenticate to the IE databus with the username "edge" and password "edge".
+In this example, the application will authenticate to the databus with the username "edge" and password "edge".
 It will subscribe to the tags "GDB.process.numberFaulty" and "GDB.process.numberFaulty".
 The limits are set to 70 and 90.
 The asset id is "549c3daa33cd4628b02c2e2745f54d80", which belongs to the asset "edge/tank application" in the Data Service.

 The corresponding configuration file can be found [here](/cfg-data/mqtt-config.json).